U0047/CyberpsychoEncounters/README.md

     2. Extract the zip file into the main 'Cyberpunk 2077' directory.

 ### KNOWN BUGS
-    - POLICE CONVOYS ARE STILL VERY BUGGY AND SOMETIMES SPAWN IN WALLS.
-Fixes are planned for later updates.
     - Maxtac AV sometimes spawns partially in buildings.
-    - Minor minimap UI bugs.

 ### PLANNED UPDATES
     - Improved cyberpsycho AI